Syd cruise passengers screened for virus

 The testing process will be similar to the assessments being done for passengers arriving at Sydney airport.

+Passengers arriving in Sydney aboard the Maasdam cruise ship from New Zealand on Sunday were assessed as a “safeguard,” with NSW Health confirming no one had symptoms of coronavirus and none required testing for the virus.

-NSW Health said thousands of passengers, including the elderly, are often on cruise ships and they often require medical management for unrelated infectious diseases while on the cruise or when they disembark.
+NSW Health said there are thousands of passengers, including the elderly, on cruise ships and they often require medical management for unrelated infectious diseases while on the cruise or when they disembark.

-It comes after one person onboard the Norwegian Jewel was on Friday tested and cleared of the virus during a precautionary assessment.
+One person onboard the Norwegian Jewel was tested on Friday and cleared of the virus during a precautionary assessment.

 The ship, which arrived in Sydney on Friday and was scheduled to depart on Saturday for a 14-day cruise of Australia and New Zealand, was never locked down.